Book-to-Deck Reconstructions

 Digital Prometheus

-Myth, technology, and caution translated into a visual briefing
+Myth, technology, and caution translated into a visual briefing.

 A deck reconstruction that compresses a dense argument about invention, power, and technological overreach into a crisp sequence of visual decisions.